olibos/HomeAssistant-RecycleApp/README.md

 Normally, all existing sensor should keep their IDs.

 ## Breaking changes V2
-In V2, the old data structure will be completely removed, so please update it before 😉
+In V2, the old data structure is completely removed, so please update it before 😉

 ## Bug, ideas?
 If some collections are missing, you find a bug or have enhancement ideas don't hesitate to open an [issue](https://github.com/olibos/HomeAssistant-RecycleApp/issues/new).